 What was the paper about?

-The NEMSMA Position statement and White Paper focuses on the bi-directional sharing of data between EMS agencies and receiving hospitals.
-The authors looked at the challenges EMS agencies face getting feedback data regarding patient outcomes, propose best practices for bi-directional data sharing and explore the current barriers to data exchange.
+The NEMSMA Position statement and White Paper focus on bidirectional data sharing between EMS agencies and receiving hospitals.
+The authors examined the challenges EMS agencies face in getting feedback data regarding patient outcomes, proposed best practices for bidirectional data sharing, and explored the current barriers to data exchange.

 The paper highlights the importance of receiving feedback and patient outcome data for quality assurance and improvement (QA/QI).
-Among other things, feedback is necessary for EMS providers to determine if clinical diagnoses in the field were correct, if pre-arrival notifications were effective and if the destination choice was appropriate.
+Feedback is necessary for EMS providers to determine, among other things, whether clinical diagnoses in the field were correct, whether pre-arrival notifications were effective, and whether the destination choice was appropriate.

 They report that…